Getting Here

 Before The Cruise

-Choosing to arrive in Boston the day before our departure date (or a few days prior) can help to avoid any potential flight delays, lost baggage or other problems that could occur.
+Choosing to arrive in Boston the day before our departure date (or a few days prior) can help to avoid any potential flight delays, lost baggage, or other problems that could occur.
 Need to arrive on the day of departure?
-We recommend that you schedule your flight arrival in Boston for no later than 12:00pm ET.
+We recommend that you schedule your flight arrival in Boston for no later than 12:00 pm ET.

-Guests will be able to begin boarding around 12:00pm ET and must be on the ship no later than 6:30pm, as we will set sail at 7:00pm ET.
+Guests will be able to begin boarding around 12:00 pm ET and must be on the ship no later than 6:00pm, as we will set sail at 7:00pm ET.

 After The Cruise

-We recommend that you arrange your return flight to leave Boston no earlier than 12:00pm ET.
+We recommend that you arrange your return flight to leave Boston no earlier than 12:00 pm ET.

 Passport